hydrodynamicstability/statquotes/README.md

   - Nonparametric statistics.  *J. Amer.
 Stat.
 Assoc.*, 52:  331-334.

+- "We do not perform an experiment to find out if two varieties of wheat or two drugs are equal.
+We know in advance, without spending a dollar on an experiment, that they are not equal.
+The difference beween two treatments or between two areas or two groups of people, will show up as 'significantly different' if the experiment be conducted through a sufficient number of trials, even though the difference be so small that it is of no scientific or economic consequence."

+  - W. Edwards Deming (1975)

+  - On probability as a basis for action.  *American Statistician*, 29:  146-152.

+- "Statisticians classically asked the wrong question--and were willing to answer with a lie, one that was often a downright lie.
+They asked 'Are the effects of A and B different?' and they were willing to answer 'no'.
+All we know about the world teaches us that the effects of A and B are always different--in some decimal place--for any A and B.  Thus asking 'Are the effects different?' is foolish."

+  - John W. Tukey (1991)

+  - The philosphy of multiple comparisons.  *Statistical Science*, 6:  100-116.

 - NHST "often amounts to uncertainty laundering.
 Any study, no matter how poorly designed and conducted, can lead to statistical significance and thus a declaration of truth or falsity.
 NHST was supposed to protect researchers from over-interpreting noisy data.
 Now it has the opposite effect."

   - Blakeley B. McShane and Andrew Gelman (2017)